 »Verifying the Installation

 vault -h on your system.
 You should

-see help output.
-If you are executing it from the command line, make sure it is
+see the help output.
+If you are executing it from the command line, ensure it is

 $ vault -h